igor-makarov/XCFrameworkConverter/README.md

 An XCFramework is basically a bundle of folders.
 The tool will create the folder and its subfolders, write the correct `Info.plist`, and clean up the relevant fat binary files so that they contain only the relevant architectures.

-Additionally, the tool will create a new arm64 binary for the iOS Simulator.
+Additionally, the tool will create a new, patched `arm64` binary for the iOS Simulator.
 For that, it uses the code and knowledge of [Bogo Giertler](https://github.com/bogo).
 The binary patching code is embedded in the gem.
 For more info, check Bogo's blog for the posts on how to patch a [static library](https://bogo.wtf/arm64-to-sim.html) and a [dynamic library](https://bogo.wtf/arm64-to-sim-dylibs.html).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/igor-makarov/XCFrameworkConverter.
+Pull requests are welcome on GitHub at https://github.com/igor-makarov/XCFrameworkConverter.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/igor-makarov/XCFrameworkConverter/blob/master/CODE_OF_CONDUCT.md).

 ## License